oasisprotocol/docs/README.md

   `../howto-use-wallet.md`.
   `../../../operators/set-up-your-node.md`

-Markdown files hosted by other Oasis repositories should:
+Symlinked Markdown files hosted by other Oasis repositories should:

 - reference markdown files in the same repository by a relative path e.g.
   `../howto-write-contract.md`.